Categories

-“Can we go over there,” he said.
+“Can we go over there?” he said.

 It was a path we’d never walked before.
 Its dirt worn trail barely visible on the other side of the lake amongst the pines and oaks.
+My son crouched down and plucked a bright yellow dandelion from its stem and twirled it between his fingers.

-“For mommy,” he informed me.
+“For Mommy,” he informed me.

-The three of us, dad, son, and dog, ventured down our newfound walkway, stopping occasionally to spy the fish in the shallows and the eastern painted turtles perched on rotten logs that instinctually dip into the water as an act of self-preservation in the face of man.
+The three of us — dad, son, and dog — ventured down our newfound walkway, stopping occasionally to spy the fish in the shallows and the Eastern Painted turtles perched on rotten logs that instinctually dip into the water as an act of self-preservation in the face of man.

-Finding the perfect stick next to a rooted stump, my son dipped its length into the green-black water, the ripples pushing out from the bank to the center.
+Finding the perfect stick next to a rooted stump, my son dipped its length into the green-black water.
+The ripples in response pushed out from the bank to the center.
+He rose and we continued.

 A glint of sunshine reflected off the lake.
 My son walked down and placed his stick into the water.

-“I’m fishing Daddy,” he said, as he turned to look over his shoulder at me.
+“I’m fishing Daddy,” he said as he turned to look over his shoulder at me.

-As my son stood there, slightly bent with his makeshift fishing rod in hand, a thought came to me:
+As my son stood there, slightly bent with his makeshift fishing rod in hand, a thought came to me: this is happiness.

 “I got a seashell.”